mrzza87/Brazilian-E-Commerce-Team-3/dagster/readme.md

 # Dagster orchestration prototype

-This is a prototype of dagster orchestration to demonstrate
+This is a prototype of dagster orchestration to demonstrate:

-Step (1) Ingestion of sample local csv file and loading of sample table to Bigquery using Meltano Step (2) GX validation of the Olist tables in Bigquery at brazilian-e-commerce-team-3.BET_Team3 Step (3) Transformation to sample dim and fact table using dbt Step (4) GX validation of Olist dim and fact tables in Bigquery at brazilian-e-commerce-team-3.BET_Team3
+Step (1) Ingestion of sample local csv file and loading of sample table to Bigquery using Meltano

+Step (2) GX validation of the Olist tables in Bigquery at brazilian-e-commerce-team-3.BET_Team3

+Step (3) Transformation to sample dim and fact table using dbt

+Step (4) GX validation of Olist dim and fact tables in Bigquery at brazilian-e-commerce-team-3.BET_Team3

 Step (1) and (3) currently uses BQ lkk-dsai.GX_Meltano_Test and lkk-dsai.GX_DBT_Test which are accessible by the author's BQ service account.